 Thanks for robin my heart ❤️

-4. Have a (virtual) 'Bake-off' - it could make or bake you 🍪
+6. Have a 'Bake-off' - it could make or bake you 🍪

 Don't go baking my heart.
-It’s time to get competitive and glaze the bar with a virtual bake-off.
-Many of us won’t be able to bake together, so for those of us who can’t, you could try a virtual challenge over Facetime, Zoom or any other app you use.
+It’s time to get competitive and glaze the bar with a bake-off.
 Compare at the end and find out who's the best baker once and for all.

-To avoid an unessential shop and to keep the costs down, check what ingredients you already have at home, then have a peep at BBC Good Food’s Valentine’s baking for some inspiration.
+To keep the costs down, check what ingredients you already have at home, then have a peep at BBC Good Food’s Valentine’s baking for some inspiration.
 Based on what I already had, I found I could make the Sainsbury's jammy dodger recipe without kneading to buy other items.
 Luckily, I already had a heart-shaped cookie cutter in my kitchen, too.

 Ready, bready, go!